AgiFlow/repo-upgrade/README.md

 # Repo Upgrade

-This project demonstrates a pathway for you to adopt Multi-agents to solve automation tasks.
+This project demonstrates a unique approach for you to adopt Multi-agents to solve automation tasks.
 We'll start with blackbox, autonomous multi-agents with CrewAI to autotomate Python repo dependencies upgrade, then explore different methods to optimise the cost and performance using different architecture including Langgraph.

 ## Introduction
 To create a robust automation pipeline, we rarely achieve that with single try.
 If you are a subject matter expert, my recommendation is to start with Workflow and add LLM into the loop to address specific edge cases which takes lots of time to engineer.